vrtmrz/obsidian-tagfolder/README.md

 | 📚    | Within 7 days         |
 | 🗄    | Older than 7 days ago |

+##### Display folder as tag

+When we enable this feature, the folder will be shown as a tag.

 ##### Store tags in frontmatter for new notes

 This setting changes how tags are stored in new notes created by TagFolder.
 When disabled, tags are stored as #hashtags at the top of new notes.
 When enabled, tags are stored in the frontmatter and displayed in the note's Properties.